ansromanov/recnik/README.md

 ### Practicing Vocabulary

 1. Go to "Practice" page
-2. You'll see Serbian words one by one
+2. You'll see Serbian words with multiple choice options
-3. Type the English translation
+3. Select the correct English translation
-4. Press Enter to submit
+4. View example sentences for correct answers
 5. Track your progress throughout the session

+### Reading Serbian News

+1. Go to "News" page
+2. Browse latest Serbian news from N1 Info (automatically fetched from RSS)
+3. Click on an article to read it
+4. Click "Extract Vocabulary" to find new words
+5. Select words to add to your vocabulary
+6. All articles are in Latin script for easier reading

 ### Viewing Your Vocabulary